api3dao/vitepress-docs/docs/reference/dapis/best-practices.md

 ## Security

-dAPP developers do not need to trust API3 as all Airnodes are owned and operated by an API provider.
+dApp developers do not need to trust API3 as all Airnodes are owned and operated by an API provider.
 Each API provider has deployed their Airnode using a `secrets.env` file that API3 does not possess.
 Therefore the Airnode operates under the complete autonomy of the API provider who's signed data is used to